Gilchrist Nguema

-Gilchrist Nguema (born 7 August 1996) is a Gabonese international footballer who plays for Israeli club Maccabi Ahi Nazareth, as a centre back.
+Gilchrist Nguema (born 7 August 1996) is a Gabonese international footballer who plays for Benfica de Macau, as a centre back.

 Club career

 Born in Libreville, Nguema played for Villanovense, Tourizense and Sertanense.

 In 2018 Nguema played for the Liga de Elite club Benfica de Macau and won the 2018 season.

 On 7 August 2019, Nguema signed in the Liga Leumit club Bnei Sakhnin.
 On 22 January 2021, Nguema signed for Maccabi Ahi Nazareth.

 International career

 On 12 November 2020, Nguema made his international debut for Gabon.